You want your student to connect with the best educators. Because we’re online, we are not

 Camille Christensen

-As Assistant Director of Academics, Camille understands the value of transformational learning.
+As Director of Academics, Camille understands the value of transformational learning.
 Her years of experience as a math mentor has cemented her passion for teaching and education.
 Math was always her favorite subject.
 In her own words, “I remember begging my mom in third grade to take me to school early so I could try getting faster times on my multiplication tables!”
 Over time, she realized that her real passion for math came from her amazing high school teachers and that she wanted to “be that teacher for someone else.”
 Today, she’s excited to serve as that teacher for your student and as Assistant Director of Academics.

 Camille studied Math Education at Utah State University.
 She and her husband are parents to two amazing kids and two cute dogs.
 Along with math and spending time with her family, Camille loves to train as a Ninja Warrior!